George Scott III: Biography

 While 8-Eyed Spy was starting to garner some attention, Scott formed an instrumental band.
 He teamed with former Contortions Harris and Christensen and fellow 8-Eyed Spy member Pat Irwin to form the Raybeats in Fall 1979.
 Over the next year, the band built a following by playing several places in the New York area.

 Death

 On August 5, 1980, George Scott died from an overdose of heroin.
 It was a drug he had first experimented with about three years earlier when he was a member of Jack Ruby.
 Following Scott's death, 8-Eyed Spy ended.
-The Raybeats, however, continued, recruiting Danny Amis (now with Los Straitjackets) on bass.
+The Raybeats, however, continued, recruiting Danny Amis (who would later co-found Los Straitjackets) on bass.

 George Scott was buried in his hometown of Burlington, Iowa.